Exercise: Deploying to GitHub Pages

 - Wait for approval: GitHub will review your application, which usually takes a few days - it’s OK, you don’t need it for this first project!

-- Access your benefits: Once approved, you’ll have access to GitHub Copilot, which we’ll be using for the next exercises
+- Access your benefits: Once approved, you’ll have access to GitHub Copilot, which is an option to try out for the next exercises - don’t worry about having access now

 - Fill in repository details: